 She didn’t want to upset anyone though so she tried to compose herself before joining her husband and friends.

-“Are you alright?” asked Gilbert, “You’re looking helluva peely-wally, huv ye seen a ghost or somethin’?”
+“Are you alright?” asked Boab, “You’re looking helluva peely-wally, huv ye seen a ghost or somethin’?”

 “I’m fine, I’m fine” she replied, avoiding eye contact.
 “I’m jist a wee bit tired that’s a’”